renatoathaydes/wasmin-lang/README.md

 Basically, if an expression does not start with `(`, it ends when a `;` is found.

+### Multi-value expressions

 Multi-value expressions are separated by `,`.

-In the example above, `add (2, 3)` actually creates an expression whose second term evalutes to two values, `2` and `3`, which then are passed as arguments to the first term, the `add` function, and hence is equivalent to just `(add 2 3)` (but _accidentally_ looks like a C-like function call).
+In the example above, `add (2, 3)` actually creates an expression whose second term evalutes to two values, `2` and `3`, which then are passed as arguments to the first term, the `add` function, and hence is equivalent to just `(add 2 3)` (but _coincidentally_ looks like a C-like function call).

 > `let` expressions can be multi-valued as in `let x, y = 2, 3;`.
 > A `let` will consume one value per identifier.
-> Wasmin does not allow a single identifier to have more than one value.
+> Wasmin does not allow a single identifier to have more than one value, hence the number of elements must be the
+> same on both sides.

+### Types

 The type of a variable or function can be declared explicitly with a `def` statement.
 To implement a function, the `fun` keyword is used.